 When it comes to cyber security best practices, the future is bright.
 Learn what’s in it for you and how you can improve your cyber security.

 Cyber crime is expected to cost more than $6 trillion by the year 2021.
 That’s right. $6 trillion.
-Cyber security will be our only weapon against hacks, intellectual property theft, identity theft, stolen data, and ransomware attacks.
+Cyber security is our first line of defense against hacks, intellectual property theft, identity theft, stolen data, and ransomware attacks.
 Evolve ETFs takes a look at the future of cyber security, security best practices, and predictions about industry trends, as well as areas for potential investment.

 Cyber Security by the Numbers

 You probably know that cyber crime is a threat to personal data, but digital threats also come with a steep financial impact for companies worldwide.

 Here Are Some Cyber Crime Statistics Collected by Evolve: